swift-server/swift-service-lifecycle/README.md

 // register another resource that should be shutdown when the application exists.
 // in this case, we are registering an HTTPClient
-// and passing it's `syncShutdown` function to be called on shutdown let httpClient = HTTPClient(eventLoopGroupProvider: .shared(eventLoopGroup)) lifecycle.registerShutdown(
+// and passing its `syncShutdown` function to be called on shutdown let httpClient = HTTPClient(eventLoopGroupProvider: .shared(eventLoopGroup)) lifecycle.registerShutdown(
     name: "HTTPClient",